Corporate identity

 (BBC.com)

-1936 - The BBC are first to broadcast regular high-definition TV
+1936 - The BBC are first to broadcast regular

+test cards) or on-screen announcers.
+The first attempt at proper branding came in 1953 when Abram Games was commissioned to design the BBC's on-screen identity.
+He was famous at the time for designing the logo for The Festival of Britain of 1951.
 His Television Symbol, shown right, was a brass model whose centre circles could rotate.
 For BBC Scotland the spot in the middle was replaced by a lion.
 There were also other regional variations as well as a matching clock.
+This new "bat wings" logo replaced the BBC coat of arms on screen, and would be seen before programmes such as Quatermass II. |

-1962 saw the first example of the BBC lettering in boxes.
+boxes.
 Initially the letters were slanted with the boxes upright.
-Later, this would evolve into the familiar BBC corporate logo, with slanted boxes.
+Later, this

-This map ident was seen before programmes such as That Was The Week That Was.
+would evolve into the familiar BBC corporate logo, with slanted boxes.
+This map ident was seen before programmes such as That Was The Week That Was. |

 1964 - BBC 2 begins

+set was required.
 The mascot of the station, as far as I recall, was a zebra, hence the stripy effects in the logo.
 But the station launch was advertised by a pair of animated kangaroos.
 "Hullabaloo" represented BBC 1, as it would now be known, and in her pouch was her new baby, "Custard", representing BBC 2.
 Hullabaloo was so-called because BBC 1 was about song and dance.
-After hours of fruitless brainstorming, so the story goes, a BBC bigwig decided the baby kangaroo should be called Custard since custard goes with everything!
+After hours of fruitless brainstorming, so the story goes, a BBC bigwig decided the baby kangaroo should be called Custard since custard goes with everything! |

 1967 - First broadcasts in colour

-Take the two idents above, change the colours and the typeface and you end up with this set from 1972.
+reference to it on their idents.
+Take the two idents above, change the colours and the typeface and you end up with this set from 1972. | |

-The BBC 1 COLOUR globe was frequently seen in Monty Python's Flying Circus, which featured spoof continuity announcements.
+The BBC 1 COLOUR globe was frequently seen in Monty Python's Flying Circus, which featured spoof continuity announcements. |

 The Seventies

-BBC 1 Mid-70s Globe (8K) By the mid-70s, the slanted BBC corporate logo was all but forgotten, save for an appearance on the BBC 2 clock.
+By the mid-70s, the slanted BBC corporate logo was all but forgotten, save

+for an appearance on the BBC 2 clock.
 BBC 2 kept the same colour scheme but got a new symbol made up horizontal stripes.
-The revolving cube was replaced by a cylinder device, which made the white stripes rotate one way and the light blue stripes rotate the other, before meeting back up again to form the number 2.
+The revolving cube was replaced by a cylinder device, which made the white stripes rotate one way and the light blue stripes rotate the other, before meeting back up again to form the number 2. | |

 On BBC 1 there was another change of colours.
 The typeface of the lettering also changed to Futura Bold.
-The new globe appeared sometime after Christmas 1974.
+The new globe appeared sometime after Christmas 1974. | |

-(tv logos)
+(tv logos) bibliography |

 http://en.wikipedia.org/wiki/Corporate_identity